d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 ### Reboot command

-<aside class="notice">The reboot command logs the user out of the server.
-Wait for the system to fully reboot before attempting a login or data such as Bios may be unavailable.</aside>
+<aside class="notice">The reboot command will log out, the user, from the server.
+Wait for the system to fully reboot before attempting to login, or data such as Bios may be unavailable.</aside>
 <aside class="notice">Arguments are not case-sensitive.</aside>

 > Reboot example commands: